JamFox/quartz.jamfox.dev/content/Books/Dune.md

 > This Duke was concerned much more over his men than he was over the spice.
 He had passed off the loss of a crawler with a gesture.
 The threat to men's lives had him in a rage.
 A man such as that could command fanatic loyalty.
 He would be difficult to defeat.

 A great man doesn't seek to lead, he's called to it.
-And he answers.
+And he answers. [[Leadership and project management]]

 > "It is a rule of ecology," Kynes said, "that the struggle between life forms is the struggle for the free energy of a system.
 Blood is an efficient source of energy."